mariano/li3_gearman/README.md

 `li3_gearmand`, make it executable (`chmod +x li3_gearmand`) and place it in your initscripts directory (usually either `/etc/rc.d` or `/etc/init.d`) with the following contents:

+> Adding the initscript, and running the necessary commands so your initscript
+> is auto-started is **definitiely not** the only thing you should do.
+You
+> should make sure you have some sort of monitoring tool so if the daemon falls
+> to pieces, or no active workers are waiting for jobs, you can restart the
+> daemon.
+A great tool for this is [monit] [monit], check it out.

 ```bash
 #!/bin/bash